Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

-In this Letter, we employ Floquet-engineered TAT-and-turn dynamics to efficiently create non-Gaussian entangled states and carry out the necessary time-reversal readout.
-By applying a suitable transverse coupling field, an effective TAT-and-turn dynamics of an ensemble of Bose condensed two-level atoms can be realized via Floquet engineering.
-Using both analytically semi-classical and quantum treatments, we find that non-Gaussian entangled states with high QFI can be generated in much shorter time.
-Furthermore, the time-reversal readout can be realized by applying another Floquet-engineered TAT-and-turn dynamics without flipping the sign of nonlinear interaction.
-It allows to efficiently extract the signal encoded in the prepared non-Gaussian entangled states and thus provides a robust approach for enhancing measurement precision.
-Our work develops an efficient protocol for performing entanglement-enhanced quantum metrology via rapid generation and detection of cat-like states through continuous Floquet engineering.
+In this Letter, we employ Floquet-engineered TAT-and-turn dynamics to efficiently create GHZ-like states and carry out the time-reversal readout without the need to invert the sign of the nonlinear interaction.
+By applying a suitable transverse coupling field, an effective TAT-and-turn dynamics in an ensemble of Bose condensed two-level atoms can be realized via Floquet engineering.
+Using both analytical semi-classical and quantum treatments, we find that GHZ-like states with high QFI can be generated in a much shorter time which is advantageous in mitigating the effect of decoherence.
+Furthermore, the time-reversal readout can be realized by applying another Floquet-engineered TAT-and-turn dynamics without flipping the sign of nonlinear interaction, which is experimentally feasible.
+It allows us to efficiently extract the signal encoded in the prepared GHZ-like state, and thus provides a robust approach for enhancing measurement precision.
+Our work develops an efficient protocol for performing entanglement-enhanced quantum metrology via rapid generation and detection of GHZ-like states through continuous Floquet engineering.

-{\it Floquet-engineered TAT-and-turn.---} We consider the Floquet engineering of an ensemble of identical Bose condensed two-level atoms coupled via Raman lasers or microwaves ~\cite{PhysRevA.59.620,PhysRevLett.95.010402,PhysRevLett.97.150402}.
-As depicted in Fig.~\ref{fig_FE-TATNT}~(a), $\chi$ represents the nonlinear particle-particle interaction, $\delta$ is the detuning between the external coupling field and the transition frequency of two levels (labelled by $\lvert \uparrow \rangle$ and $\lvert \downarrow \rangle$), and $\Omega(t)=\Omega_{0}\cos(\omega t)$ is the periodically modulated Rabi frequency with amplitude $\Omega_0$ and frequency $\omega$, as shown in Fig.~\ref{fig_FE-TATNT}~(b).
-In the language of collective spins, the Hamiltonian can be expressed as ($\hbar = 1$ hereafter)
+{\it Floquet-engineered TAT-and-turn.---} We consider the Floquet engineering of an ensemble of Bose condensed two-level atoms coupled via Raman lasers or microwaves ~\cite{PhysRevA.59.620,PhysRevLett.95.010402,PhysRevLett.97.150402}.
+As depicted in Fig.~\ref{fig_FE-TATNT}~(a), $\chi$ represents the nonlinear interaction, $\delta$ is the detuning between the coupling field and the inter-level transition frequency (labeled by $\lvert \uparrow \rangle$ and $\lvert \downarrow \rangle$), and the Rabi frequency $\Omega(t)=\Omega_{0}\cos(\omega t)$ is periodically modulated with amplitude $\Omega_0$ and frequency $\omega$ (see Fig.~\ref{fig_FE-TATNT}~(b)).
+In the collective spin representation, the Hamiltonian can be expressed as ($\hbar = 1$ hereafter)